-- As part of the Cedar Federation's approach to safeguarding, both schools have created and embedded a culture of openness, trust and transparency in which the Federation values and expected behaviour as set out in the Staff Discipline and Code of Conduct Policy are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately. - All staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
-The leadership team will take all concerns or allegations received seriously. - All members of staff are made aware of the school's Whistle-blowing procedure.
+- As part of the Cedar Federation's approach to safeguarding, both schools have created and embedded a culture of openness, trust and transparency in which the Federation values and expected behaviour as set out in the Staff Discipline and Code of Conduct Policy are constantly lived, monitored and reinforced by all staff (including supply teachers, volunteers and contractors) and where all concerns are dealt with promptly and appropriately. - Staff are encouraged and should feel confident to self-refer, if they have found themselves in a situation which could be misinterpreted, might appear compromising to others, and/or on reflection they believe they have behaved in such a way that they consider falls below the expected professional standards.
+This includes where concerns may be felt to be deliberately invented or malicious; such allegations are extremely rare and as such all concerns should be reported and recorded. - All staff and volunteers should feel able to raise any concerns about poor or unsafe practice and potential failures in the school safeguarding regime.
+The leadership team will take all concerns or allegations received seriously. - All members of staff are made aware of the school's Whistleblowing procedure.
 It is a disciplinary offence not to report concerns about the conduct of a colleague that could place a pupil at risk. - Staff can access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call: 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email: help@nspcc.org.uk